What can I do for you?

 I have a special interest in treating those with back and hip pain because of their close relationship with the pelvis.
 I often find dysfunction in the way the pelvis is moving (whether caused by physical restriction or from too much mobility, or because the person has just never learned to move properly).
 This can be problematic whether you are sitting, walking or squatting at the gym; because of course, the pelvis is central to all these positions.

 Since having two children, I have also found a greater appreciation for the pelvic floor muscles and how these muscles can have a tremendous impact on our daily lives.
 So whether you are a pre/post natal patient or had children 20 years ago and thought that incontinence was just an unpleasant side effect, I am here to tell you that pelvic physiotherapy can help; and I would be so happy to help you!

 Want to know a little bit more about me?

 I graduated from Queen’s University in 2007 with my Master’s in Physical Therapy.
 Since then, I worked in Ottawa and Toronto with a wide range of patients, from those in high level competition to busy executives whose “work hard, play hard” lifestyle leads to pain and injury.

-My background is in ballet and have returned to it in recent years.
-But I also love hiking and swimming and being out in the fresh air.
+My background is in ballet and have returned to it in recent years, but I also love hiking, swimming and being out in the fresh air.
 I have recently moved to the Cowichan Valley with my husband and two young (and energetic!) children and am looking forward to enjoying all it has to offer us!